-Most of us at some point in time have wanted to known.
+Most of us at some point in time have wanted to be known.
 Being known can mean different things to different people – whether it is simply getting people to notice us, acknowledge us, or look up to us.
 Speaking of school or college life in particular, certain words that synonymously click with being known are: famous, star student, or popular.
 Rings a bell, doesn’t it?

 It is always said that our days as school or college going students are the best days of our lives, but a lot of us tend to claim that it was the best time for the popular ones, really.
 Have you wondered what makes a person say so?
 Does this actually hold true for certain people?
-More often than not, school/college-going individuals wish to be in the limelight, since social acknowledgement makes them feel important.
+More often than not, school/college-going individuals wish to be in the limelight, since social acknowledgment makes them feel important.

 So what really is it that makes people popular?
 You may be able to identify with one or more of the below attributes